 This page contains information about the foundation training grant, including who can claim it and what happens if a trainee pharmacist switches training provider part way through the training year.

-The grant is currently set at £18,440 per year (this payment is correct for the training year 2021/2022 and could be subject to change).
+The grant is currently set at £18,440 per year.
 It is the training provider’s responsibility to claim this grant and the grant is paid to them monthly in arrears.
 The NHS grant is only payable to recognised training providers (who have been approved by the GPhC).
 The grant is only guaranteed to be paid for a for a maximum of 52 weeks of foundation pharmacist training.

 The GPhC does not:-